Maugerville Parish

-For governance purposes it is divided between the local service districts of Noonan and the parish of Maugerville (which further includes the special service area of Inner Maugerville), both of which are members of Regional Service Commission 11 (RSC11).
+Prior to the 2023 governance reform, for governance purposes it was divided between the local service districts of Noonan and the parish of Maugerville (which further includes the special service area of Inner Maugerville), both of which were members of Capital Region Service Commission (RSC11).

 Origin of name

 The parish was named in honour of Joshua Mauger, Nova Scotia's agent in England and first name on the list of grantees in the township.

 History

 Maugerville was first established in 1765 as a township of Nova Scotia.
 The boundaries were significantly different, including part of Sheffield Parish but not extending as far inland.

 Maugerville was erected in 1786 as one of Sunbury County's original parishes.

 In 1850 Maugerville was extended to the county line, adding unassigned land to its rear.